neelsmith/GreekAndLatinSyntax/quarry.md

 A *verbal* unit is a verbal idea with a subject and predicate (either of which might be implicit or explicit).

+We annotate the *semantic type* of a verbal expression as one of:

+- transitive
+- intransitive
+- linking

 Each independent clause may have zero or more dependent verbal units, comprising constructions like:

 - clauses with a finite verb introduced by a subordinating conjunction